7 Back-fire Risks

 Another dual-use capability that might be less obvious is the ability for strategic punishment, often referred to as sanctioning.
 If we think of this in the context of coercion or extortion, it might intuitively seem like a capability that we would not want AI systems or agents to have; it is very easy to imagine how this could be dangerous.

-Sanctioning is however also a dual-use capability that can be crucial to achieve sustainable cooperation.
-Think back to the Cooperative Infrastructure section of this course and the material on social norms; such norms are upheld by sanctioning and can not function if agents do not have any sanctioning capabilities.
-Another related capability from the Cooperative Agents section that is also dual-use is the capability (or set of capabilities) for opponent shaping.
+Sanctioning is, however, also a dual-use capability that can be crucial to achieve sustainable cooperation.
+Think back to the Cooperative Infrastructure section of this course and the material on social norms; such norms are upheld by sanctioning and cannot function if agents do not have any sanctioning capabilities.
+A related capability from the Cooperative Agents section that is also dual-use is the capability (or set of capabilities) for opponent shaping.

-Essentially all the capabilities that provide influence over others - over their learning, their behaviour, their understanding of the world - are dual-use and can contribute both to safety and to risks depending on the specific circumstances.
+Essentially all the capabilities that provide influence over others—over their learning, their behaviour, their understanding of the world—are dual-use and can contribute both to safety and to risks depending on the specific circumstances.
 In particular, a misaligned AI system that has strong capabilities to influence others would be much more dangerous than one that did not, which is a good reason to be very careful with advancing such capabilities as long as we are not confident about solving alignment.
-This takes us to another important concept: differential technology development (also referred to as differential progress).
+This takes us to another important concept: differential technological development (also referred to as differential progress).

 Tooltip Text